Skip to content

 • Tunisia

-Several countries have limitations based on weight (usually under 250 grams the rules are much less strict).
-That’s why DJI released the Mini 3 which officially weighs only 249g.
+Several countries have limitations based on weight (usually under 250 grams; the rules are much less strict).
+That’s why DJI released the Mini 4 Pro, which only weighs 249g.

 What about Italy?